 Network Function Virtualization

-Network Function Virtualization (NFV) is a network architecture concept that virtualizes entire network node functions into building blocks that may connect together, to create communication services.
-NFV is initially used in the data centers and the cloud.
+Network Function Virtualization (NFV) is a network architecture concept that virtualizes functions of entire network nodes into software building blocks that may connect together for communication services.
+NFV is originally used in the data centers and the cloud computing.
 Now it can be used to manage the radio access network as well.

-NFV technology, in combination with Software Defined Networking (SDN), provides a different way forthe network service providers to manage and control their carrier grade networks and to enable service providers to reduce costs, increase business agility, and accelerate the time to market of new services.
+NFV technology, in combination with Software Defined Networking (SDN), provides a way for access network operators to manage and control their access networks operating on the same hardware platform as the same way as operating in the dedicated access network.

 Basic concepts of NFV

-NFV intends to decouple network functions from underlying hardware so that it could encapsulate the complexity and difference of hardware and provide a generic software interface to the upper layer control and management entity.
+NFV intends to decouple network functions from underlying hardware so that it could encapsulate the complexity and difference of hardware and provide a generic software interface to the upper layer service entity.

 FIG 6.x1 the basic concept of Network Function Virtualization

-FIG 6.x1 shows an example of basic concept of network function virtualization for the wireless access network.
-The top of figure shows the network reference model of omniRAN.
-The access network consists of nodes of attachment, access network controller, and backhaul network.
-The network management system is an network entity used by the service provider to manage the access network.
-The terminals could be considered as a part of access network from the network management point of view.
+.

 The NFV is to encapsulate the physical network entities complication with the software model of two layers:

-Network Function Virtualization Infrastructure (NFVI) layer represents the underlying wireless network infrastructure, including wireless access networks and user terminals.
-As the wireless network infrastructure could be implemented by different infrastructure vendors, the NFVI would represent some difference of hardware in the wireless network.
+Network Function Virtualization Infrastructure (NFVI) layer represents the underlying radio access network infrastructure. .
+As the radio access network infrastructure could be implemented by different infrastructure vendors, the NFVI would represent some hardware difference in the radio access network.

-Virtualized Network Function (VNF) layer abstracts the network function from NFVI to provide a generic view and interface to the service management in upper layer so that the service providers would be able to operate services over different hardware infrastructure in the same way.
+Virtualized Network Function (VNF) layer abstracts the network functions of NA, ANC and BH from NFVI to provide a generic view and interface to the service management in upper layer so that the access network operators would be able to operate access services over different hardware infrastructure in the same way.

-The virtualized network functions could consists of
+The virtualized access network functions could consists of

-the virtualized network management function which includes the configuration management functions for access network and terminals, the fault management functions and performance management functions.
+the virtualized network management functions of access network control, node of attachment, backhaul network,

+the fault management and diagnostic functions and performance management functions for each access network entity.

-the control plane (CP) functions and user plane (UP) functions which is used to control and manage the data path establishment and tear-down.
+the user data path control functions which is used to control and manage the data path establishment and tear-down.

-According to the onmiRAN network reference model, the physical resources in the access network could be virtualized as manageable resources in the NMS via network functions through the reference point R11.
-The NMS can manage such network resources through the NFV interfaces.
+According to the onmiRAN network reference model, the physical resources in the access network, such as NA, ANC or BH could be virtualized as manageable resources in the NMS and accessible as network functions.
+The NMS can manage such network resources through the NFV interfaces via the reference point R11.

-NFV provides a way for service providers to optimize networks to dynamically respond the market demands for new services.
-With NFV, it would be easier to support the access network sharing which allow each service provider to operate its virtualized access network in the same way as real networks.
-In addition, with NFV, it would be easier to implement the network load balance among virtualized access networks.
+NFV provides a way to dynamically create a virtual access network for new services with same network functions so that access network operator can operate the access network in the same way as in real network through the virtualized network functions.

+.

 VNFs of the IEEE 802 access network